ADHD

 Jill lives with her married parents and a younger sister, age 6, who is healthy.
 Her parents describe their home life as good, with a lot of family activities together on the weekends since they both work full-time.
 Her mother teaches English as a second language and her father works in construction.

-Case 1: Ben – Conclusion
+Case 1: Ben – 3 months later

 Case 1: Ben – Physical Exam and Observations